OddCanons/8mm_epic/8mm_epic_rules.md

 55cm | | 75cm | | | 115cm | | 155cm
 60cm | | 80cm | | | 120cm | | 160cm

+This rule applies to distances provided in the accompanying unit rules which are left at 6mm scale for ease of comparison with other units.

+The biggest impacts from the rounding are the relative movement increase to units that move 25cm and to make the shortest distance, 5cm, comparatively shorter.

 ## Blast Markers and Templates

 Epic Armageddon uses a Blast template that is 7.4cm or 3 inches in diameter and an Ordnance template that is (roughly) 12cm or 5 inches in diameter.

-For 8mm Epic, use a 10cm (or 4 inch) diameter Blast template and a 16cm (6.3 inches) diameter Ordnance template. _The larger blur Adeptus Titanicus and older green Warhammer 40,000 blast templates, have a ring at 10cm._
+For 8mm Epic, use a 10cm (or 4 inch) diameter Blast template and a 16cm (6.3 inches) diameter Ordnance template. _The larger of the blue Adeptus Titanicus and older green Warhammer 40,000 blast templates, have a ring at 10cm._

 ## Infantry Basing